 What is an “Entertainment Lawyer”?

 At the core, an “Entertainment Lawyer” provides legal advice, counsel and representation to companies and individuals ("talent") in the entertainment industries, including TV, movies, radio, music, theater, publishing, digital media and video games.

 Although entertainment lawyers might represent directors, actors or musicians, they more often advise companies that produce and distribute entertainment content, license celebrity brands, purchase and sell companies or music catalogues.

 Why the Entertainment Law track within the Entertainment, Arts and Sports Law LL.M.?

 Entertainment law is a demanding career that requires a firm grounding substantive law, and practical skills relating to the entertainment industry.

 By studying the entertainment track within the comprehensive EASL LL.M., it is possible for students to fully prepare for the practice of “entertainment law,” thereby giving them a competitive edge in the search for employment in the industry.
 In addition, Billboard Magazine ranked many Miami Law alumni as top music lawyers in 2021, ranked Miami Law as a top 2019 music law school, in 2020 LL.M.
-Guide ranked the program in its top 10 list and also in its 2020 list plus it included ranked Miami Law's program in the Top 10 in Entertainment/Media Law and #2 most popular program in the U.S.
+Guide ranked the program in its top 10 list and also in its 2020 list plus it included ranked Miami Law's program in the Top 10 in Entertainment/Media Law in 2019 and #2 most popular program in the U.S.